Transformations support the following data types.

 See also Geospatial Data Types.

 The complex data type array[ ] supports each primitive data type, such as array[integer].
-It also supports nesting of data types, for example: array[array[string]].
+It also supports nested arrays, for example: array[array[string]].

 Tip: A syntax error appears when the preview service attempts to transform data into an array of arrays.
 To preview data of this type, after the transformation that results in a nested array add another transformation to convert the data to a simpler type.